OGKevin/obsidian-kobo-highlights-import/README.md

 4. Locate _KoboReader.sqlite_ in the _.kobo_ folder ( this folder is hidden, so if you don't see it you should enable hidden files view from system configs )
 5. Extract

+## Supported Devices

+The following devices have been confirmed to work with this plugin:

+- Kobo Aura H2O

+If your device is not in this list, there could be a chance that it's not supported.
+Please open an issue to add support.

+To be able to add support, the database that the device produces must be shared.
+As this is the key factor that determines support.
+Each device seems to produce a different layout of the database.

+The database can contain sensitive information.
+For this reason, please **DO NOT** share your database via a Github issue.
+Rather, reach out via [Discord](https://obsidian.md/community) so that the exchange can be done via DM.

 ## Helping Screenshots

 <img src="README_assets/step1.png" alt="step1" height="200"/><img src="README_assets/step2.png" alt="step1" width="200"/><img src="README_assets/step3.png" alt="step1" width="200"/><img src="README_assets/step4.png" alt="step1" width="200"/>